itglue/api-contest/hyperv-sync/README.md

 3a. subdomain.itglue.com/1234568/assets/records/**1153985665234565**
 3b.
 You only need to give it a name and tag a related a configuration in IT Glue when creating the assets.

-From here on, there are multiple options on how to specify the script's paramaters *(i.e. in the file, as paramaters when calling, via module settings)* but these instructions will explain how to store API settings via the module.
+From here on, there are multiple options on how to specify the script's paramaters *(i.e. in the file, as paramaters when calling, via module settings)* but these instructions will store API settings via the wrapper module and asset ID in the scheduled task.

 4. Assign subdomain to the variable **subdomain** in the script.
 4a.
 If you login on happyfrog.itglue.com, enter happyfrog: `[string]$subdomain = 'happyfrog'`.